 The Old Guard (2017) was a five issue graphic novel by Greg Rucka.
 Rucka is a comic-book writer who has done extensive work at DC and Marvel Comics going all the way back to the 1980s on numerous Superman, Batman and Wonder Woman titles for DC and Marvel’s Wolverine and The Punisher, among others.
 That is in between assorted independent creator-owned titles and novelisations for various comic-book adapted and Star Wars books, plus several original novel series.
 Rucka has appeared on the screen before, having written the Crossfire segment of Batman: Gotham Knight (2008) and the comic-books that became the basis of the film Whiteout (2009) and the tv series Stumptown (2019- ).

 A film version of The Old Guard has been made at the behest of lead actress Charlize Theron who read the comic-book several years earlier.
 Greg Rucka adapts his own graphic novel.
-The director is Gina Prince-Bythewood who had previously made Love & Basketball (2000), The Secret Life of Bees (2008) and Beyond the Lights (2014), all non-genre films.
+The director is Gina Prince-Bythewood who had previously made Love & Basketball (2000), The Secret Life of Bees (2008) and Beyond the Lights (2014) and went onto make the subsequent The Woman King (2022), all non-genre films.

 The Old Guard had a phenomenally popular opening on Netflix and was apparently in the service’s Top 10 films within its first week.
 It also received headlines praising it for being made by the first African-American woman director on Top 10 and also for being the first LGBT superhero film.
 I am not here to condemn or criticise the film’s politics.
 It is commendable that a film advances representational issues but I won’t praise a work simply because it does.
 Its merits as a fantastic film rest simply on whether or not it tells a story well, is dramatically engaging or in lieu of any of these simply has some imagination somewhere on display.